jiaoshuntian/ivory-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b><a href="#postgresclusterspecuserinterface">userInterface</a></b></td>
         <td>object</td>
-        <td>The specification of a user interface that connects to PostgreSQL.</td>
+        <td>The specification of a user interface that connects to IvorySQL.</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspecusersindex">users</a></b></td>
         <td>[]object</td>
-        <td>Users to create inside PostgreSQL and the databases they should access.
+        <td>Users to create inside IvorySQL and the databases they should access.
 The default creates one user that can access one database matching the PostgresCluster name.
 An empty list creates no users.
 Removing a user from this list does NOT drop the user nor revoke their access.</td>
         <td>false</td>
       </tr></tbody>
 </table>